Gravesend Lifeboat Station

 Gravesend Lifeboat Station is situated on the Royal Terrace Pier in Gravesend, approximately 25 mi downstream from the centre of London, on the southern shore of the River Thames, in the county of Kent.

 It is one of the newest lifeboat stations operated by the Royal National Lifeboat Institution (RNLI), established in 2002, and one of the first to cover a river rather than the sea or estuarial waters.

 The station currently operates a Inshore lifeboat, Olive Laura Deare II (B-827), on station since 2008.

+In 2026 it was announced on social media by the RNLI that Gravesend would receive an E-class Lifeboat, to replace the B-class currently on station.
+This new E-class would also be part of the RNLI's Launch a Memory campaign.

 Establishment

 The inquiry set up after the 1989 collision on the Thames in London between the Marchioness and the dredger Bowbelle, that resulted in the loss of 51 lives, recommended a dedicated search and rescue presence on the Thames.
 As a part of this, the government approached the RNLI, who agreed to provide a rescue service that covered the tidal Thames between Teddington and the Channel.
 Locations were approved for stations at Teddington, Chiswick, Tower and Gravesend.
 These all became operational at the beginning of 2002, with Gravesend covering the river from the Thames Barrier at Woolwich to the western end of Canvey Island, a distance of 26 miles.